-This month, we were excited to release our first ever episode of the BrightGen Media Podcast.
-I talked to Duncan Tickell, Chief Revenue Officer of Immediate Media, about his media strategy, how he grew his business during a pandemic, life after 3rd party cookies… and more!
+In the first episode of the BrightGen Media Podcast, our host talked to Duncan Tickell, Chief Revenue Officer of Immediate Media, about his media strategy, how he grew his business during a pandemic, life after 3rd party cookies… and more!

 How has the pandemic affected the online publishing industry?

 For people operating the special interest sector, the key trends over the last couple of years have been quite favorable.
 Immediate Media publishes brands that seek to create more happiness each day by helping people do the things that they love.
 It’s been a real cornerstone of our strategy.
 In generalist media, certainly within the magazine sector, there has been real disruption.
 We’ve seen that a lot less in those special interests categories.

 While people were stuck at home, focusing on doing the things that they love, we were reaching over 80 million unique browsers a month.
 Although that’s easing off a little as people emerge from their homes, we’ve managed to retain a lot of those consumers, readers, or users.
 We’ve seen some real innovation and entrepreneurial flare to think about with those new connections and with those new consumers.
 On a whole host of levels, the last two years have been a really good driver of innovation.

 What key trends have you seen changing over the last five years in publishing?

 We’re seeing a much more balanced split between print and digital.
 Unsurprisingly, a lot of the growth is coming from digital.
 If I take advertising alone, we are now significantly majority digital.